Resonant inelastic x-ray scattering study of doping and temperature dependence of low-energy excitations in La$_{1-x}$Sr$_x$VO$_3$: Introduction

 \section{Introduction}

 The AVO$_3$ compounds (A is a rare earth or Y) exhibit antiferromagnetism (AFM) and orbital ordering (OO) at low temperatures.\cite{Sagephd,MIYASAKA2003} In a local picture, the V atoms have a $d^2$ configuration in a slightly compressed octahedral local environment.
-Physical understanding of the AFM and OO in AVO$_3$ relies on two pictures: the ordering transitions are associated with the Jahn-Teller effect or due to orbital superexchange between nearly degenerate nearest neighbor vanadium $t_{2g}$ electronic states.\cite{Mizokawa1996,Sawada1996,Mizokawa1999,Khaliullin2001,Motome2003,REN2003,Ulrich2003,Fang2004,Miyasaka2005,SOLOVYEV2006,DeRaychaudhury2007,Horsch2008,ZHOU2008,Rosciszewski2018} The splitting of the $t_{2g}$ states as a function of temperature and doping is an important parameter for elucidating the physical drivers of the phase transitions.
-The strength of the orbital superexchange is dependent on the V-O-V bond angles connecting adjacent coordination octahedra.
-For bulk YVO$_3$ (YVO) the V-O-V angles remain below 145 degrees between room temperature and 65 K, and it was concluded that crystal field physics is the dominant contribution.\cite{BLAKE2002,BENCKISER2013,Reul2012} Bulk LaVO$_3$ (LVO) exhibits V-O-V angles of within a range of 156 to 158 degrees in the same temperature range.\cite{BORDET1993} Strained epitaxial LVO is a particularly interesting case\cite{Sclauzero2015,Sclauzero2016,He2012,Weng2010,Hotta2007,Jana2018} for further study as the structure is modified by the epitaxial growth constraints and the V-O-V angles straighten to 164-168 degrees.\cite{ROTELLA2015}
+Physical understanding of the AFM/OO in AVO$_3$ relies on two views: the ordering transitions are associated with the Jahn-Teller effect or orbital superexchange between nearly degenerate nearest neighbor vanadium $t_{2g}$ electronic states.\cite{Mizokawa1996,Sawada1996,Mizokawa1999,Khaliullin2001,Motome2003,REN2003,Ulrich2003,Fang2004,Miyasaka2005,SOLOVYEV2006,DeRaychaudhury2007,Horsch2008,ZHOU2008,Rosciszewski2018} The splitting of the $t_{2g}$ states as a function of temperature and doping is an important parameter for elucidating the physical drivers of the phase transitions.
+The strength of the orbital superexchange is dependent on the V-O-V bond angles connecting adjacent octahedra.
+For bulk YVO$_3$ (YVO) the V-O-V angles remain below 145 degrees between room temperature and 65 K, and it was concluded that crystal field splitting is the dominating factor.\cite{BLAKE2002,BENCKISER2013,Reul2012} Bulk LaVO$_3$ (LVO) exhibits V-O-V angles of within a range of 156 to 158 degrees in the same temperature range.\cite{BORDET1993} Strained epitaxial LVO is a particularly interesting case\cite{Sclauzero2015,Sclauzero2016,He2012,Weng2010,Hotta2007,Jana2018} for further study as the structure is modified by the epitaxial growth constraints and the V-O-V angles straighten to 164-168 degrees.\cite{ROTELLA2015}